codurance/soft-mod-compass/README.md

 ### run local app against dev database and hubspot account

+why ?
+If you need to debug locally or replicate an issue happening in dev, It can be useful to have access to the DB and Hubspot.

-update the localConf.sh file with the one located in bitwarden.
+update the localConf.sh file with the one located in bitwarden, to get the environment variable containing secret values :
+- hubspot form id
+- hubspot auth token id
+- aws keys
 <br/>
 <br/>

-> **reprocess flow**
+## reprocess flow
 > - the logs are monitored in cloudwatch, and a compass dashboard filters the failed surveys
 > - find the id of surveys that can be reprocessed ( compare dynamodb surveys table and cloudwatch compass report to find which id has not been reprocessed)
 > - execute the reprocess with postman